NasalDaemon/Static-DI/docs/cluster-syntax.md

 # Cluster syntax

-Clusters are the backbone of Static-DI: without them, nodes cannot have their dependencies on other nodes satisfied.
-They are classes which hold the state of a set of nodes, while describing their dependencies on each other.
-A cluster in turn forms a greater "node", or component, composed of its constituent nodes.
+Clusters are the backbone of Static-DI: without them, nodes cannot have their dependencies satisfied.
+They are classes that hold the state of a set of nodes and describe their dependencies on each other.
+A cluster forms a greater "node" or component, composed of its constituent nodes.

-With Static-DI, one can use a special DSL (Domain Specific Language) called "dig", to define clusters (and [traits](trait-syntax.md)).
-Dig is designed to help visualise the graph of dependencies between nodes better than a purely textual code-based description could.
-The clusters are to be defined in separate files next to your other source files with the extension `.ixx.dig` (module) or `.hxx.dig` (header).
+With Static-DI, you can use a special DSL (Domain Specific Language) called "dig" to define clusters (and [traits](trait-syntax.md)).
+Dig helps visualize the graph of dependencies between nodes better than a purely textual code-based description.
+Clusters are defined in separate files next to your other source files with the extension `.ixx.dig` (module) or `.hxx.dig` (header).

-The provided CMake functions `target_generate_di_modules()` and `target_generate_di_headers()` automatically generate `.ixx` or `.hxx` files from the `.ixx.dig` and `.hxx.dig` files, found recursively in the source directory, and adds them to the target.
-In the case of a generated `.hxx` file, each resulting include path is identical to the include path of the respective `.hxx.dig` file.
+The provided CMake functions `target_generate_di_modules()` and `target_generate_di_headers()` automatically generate `.ixx` or `.hxx` files from the `.ixx.dig` and `.hxx.dig` files found recursively in the source directory, and add them to the target.
+For generated `.hxx` files, each resulting include path matches the include path of the respective `.hxx.dig` file.

 ## Cluster `.dig` file template

 ### Header includes and module imports

-Header includes and module imports should be listed at the top of the file, [see here](dig-files.md) for further information.
+Header includes and module imports should be listed at the top of the file.
+[See here](dig-files.md) for further information.

 ### Defining a cluster

-NOTE: when defining a cluster, it must either be wrapped in a namespace, which cannot be anonymous, or given a qualified name including the namespace.
+**Note:** When defining a cluster, it must either be wrapped in a namespace (which cannot be anonymous) or given a qualified name including the namespace.
 Clusters take the following form (simplified):

 ```
 namespace <fully-qualified-namespace> {